-Most of everything we did would be Mel and Kim singing the lead vocal and then Mel and Kim or just Kim possibly singing the harmonies on a double track.
+Most of everything we did would be Mel and Kim singing the lead vocal and then Mel and Kim, or just Mel or Kim singing the harmonies on a double track.
 The girls both wanted that and we also felt it worked better if they were both on the microphone together as that gave them the freedom to feel comfortable in themselves.
-They had sung to each other all their lives so they felt comfortable facing each other as they were singing and they could synchronise their mouth movements that way and they sparked off each other... and then, of course, they would set themselves off giggling which we recorded quite a lot of (laughs) so it was fun doing it.
+They had sung to each other all their lives so they felt comfortable facing each other as they were singing, and they could synchronize their mouth movements that way - and they sparked off each other.
+Then, of course, they would set themselves off giggling, which we recorded quite a lot of (laughs), so it was fun doing it.

-No, we wrote ‘System’ for Mel & Kim after we had met them.
+No, we wrote System for Mel & Kim, after we had met them.
 That was the normal practice for Matt and me.
-We would sit around and go ‘what kind a song do we wanna do here?’ and we would throw all sorts of ideas around.
-Initially we wanted to be a bit RnB with Mel & Kim and ‘System’ was the song we wrote to go that route.
-At the time there was the pop group - Five Star - and a few others who had an almost watered-down, Americanised, RnB sound and we thought we might go in that direction but it didn’t take me long to realise that there was nothing fresh enough about that sound for these girls.
+We would sit around and go, ‘what kind a song do we wanna do here?’ and we would throw all sorts of ideas around.
+Initially we wanted to be a bit RnB with Mel & Kim, and System was the song we wrote to go that route.
+At the time there was the pop group - Five Star - and a few others who had an, almost, watered-down, Americanised, RnB sound, and we thought we might go in that direction, but it didn’t take me long to realise that there was nothing fresh enough about that sound for these girls.
 I thought there was a bit more to them than that!
 It is the same idea we had with Rick Astley.
-We started to go a bit Motown with Rick and then I thought we would be better off writing him a song, as he’s got such a great voice.
+We started to go a bit 'Motown' with Rick, and then I thought we would be better off writing him a song as he’s got such a great voice.
 It was a bit like that with Mel & Kim.
-I was thinking, no, we should find a style for them that's not the sort of thing that other people are doing in the UK.
-So, although the first thing we did [with the girls] was ‘System’’, I quickly moved on from that idea.
+I was thinking we should find a style for them that's not the sort of thing that other people are doing in the UK.
+So, although the first thing we did [with the girls] was System, I quickly moved on from that idea.

-So, what inspired the writing of the Showing Out and the choice of the Chicago House music sound to present the girls as an act to the public with?
+So, what inspired the writing of Showing Out, and the choice of the Chicago House music sound, to present the girls as an act to the public with?

 Having already recorded System, how did the girls react to the news that, instead of a soul track, their debut single was now going to be the pop/Chicago house hybrid - Showing Out (Get Fresh At The Weekend)?

-Looking back, Showing Out really was the perfect choice of track to introduce Mel & Kim to the public with.
+Looking back, Showing Out really was the perfect choice of track to introduce Mel & Kim to the public.
 The sound was so new and exciting and the lyrics reflected the girls brilliantly!

-Yes, I mean, when it really works in pop music is when all of those elements kind of come together and resonate.
-The song fits properly with the persona of the singer, it fits properly with their lifestyle and who they actually are and they’re not trying to pretend they’re someone else.
-As you heard in their spoken bits, Mel & Kim are very Cockney, there is no attempt to sound Americanised in them although, when they sang, they did sing with the flattened vowels, because it just sounds better, otherwise you sound like David Bowie, you know?
+Yes.
+I mean, when it really works in pop music is when all of those elements come together and resonate.
+The song fits properly with the persona of the singer.
+It fits properly with their lifestyle and who they actually are, and they’re not trying to pretend they’re someone else.
+As you heard in their spoken bits, Mel & Kim are very Cockney.
+There was no attempt to sound Americanised, although when they sang, they did sing with the flattened vowels because it just sounds better, otherwise you sound like David Bowie, you know?

-Can you describe a typical recording session with the girls?
+Can you describe a typical recording session with the duo?

 When singing together, Mel & Kim's voices blended almost seamlessly.
 How did you rate them as vocalists and in what ways did their voices differ?

-As singers they were very good, very natural, excellent singers, even from the early moments where they were unsure what they were doing.
-As I said, initially Mel & Kim struggled in the studio, that's why we had the thing without the headphones to begin with but they overcame that very quickly.
-Now then, getting a bit technical (laughs), Kim’s vocal was slightly richer than Mel’s but I think there was no real difference in the tonality in terms of where they were, which is somewhere between soprano and alto and, because they are sisters, their blend was already there so they didn’t have to work too hard at that.
-They just had an ear for music and they picked up the harmonies very quickly.
+They were very good, very natural, excellent singers, even from the early moments where they were unsure what they were doing.
+As I said, initially Mel & Kim struggled in the studio, that's why we had the thing without the headphones to begin with, but they overcame that very quickly.
+Now then, getting a bit technical (laughs), Kim’s vocal was slightly richer than Mel’s, but I think there was no real difference in the tonality, in terms of where they were - which is somewhere between soprano and alto - and, because they are sisters, their blend was already there, so they didn’t have to work too hard at that.
+They just both had an ear for music and they picked up the harmonies very quickly.
 Yeah, they were both excellent singers!